-&lt;sup>1I have changed Eisenberg's spelling to conform with the 1998 German orthographical reform.
-The changes introduced in the words in (36), from e.g. achtgeben to Acht geben, have been the subject of heated debate not only in the public at large but also among linguists, cf. e.g. Bredel & Günther (2000), and Gallmann (1999, 2000).
+1I have changed Eisenberg's spelling to conform with the 1998 German orthographical reform.
+The changes introduced in the words in (23), from e.g. achtgeben to Acht geben, have been the subject of heated debate not only in the public at large but also among linguists, cf. e.g. Bredel & Günther (2000), and Gallmann (1999, 2000).
+According to the latest changes, obligatory from August 2007, both achtgeben and Acht geben are allowed.